BitcoinUnlimited/BUIP/BUIP-HF/buip-hf-technical-spec.md

 ### REQ-5 (removed)

-### REQ-6-1 (disallow special OP_RETURN-marked transactions)
+### REQ-6-1 (disallow special OP_RETURN-marked transactions with sunset clause)

-Once the fork has activated, transactions containing an OP_RETURN output with a specific magic data value shall be considered invalid.
+Once the fork has activated, transactions containing an OP_RETURN output with a specific magic data value shall be considered invalid until block 530,000 inclusive.

 RATIONALE: To give users on the legacy chain (or other fork chains) an opt-in way to exclude their transactions from processing on the BUIP-HF fork chain.
+The sunset clause block height is calculated as approximately 1 year after currently planned UASF activation time (Aug 1 2017 00:00:00 GMT), rounded to an easier to remember number.

+NOTE: Transactions with such OP_RETURNs shall be considered valid again for block 530,001 and onwards.

 ### REQ-6-2 (opt-in signature shift via hash type)